-- A water risk assessment has been completed on 26/06/2020 by Carl Smith.
-Site manager is responsible for ensuring that the identified operational controls are conducted and recorded in the academy's waterlog book. - This risk assessment will be reviewed every year and when significant changes have occurred to the water system and/or building footprint. - The risks from legionella are mitigated by the following: temperature checks, heating of water, disinfection of showers, etc.
+- A water risk assessment has been completed on [date] by [name of individual and/or role].
+[Name of individual and/or role] is responsible for ensuring that the identified operational controls are conducted and recorded in the academy's water log book - This risk assessment will be reviewed every [frequency] and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following: temperature checks, heating of water, disinfection of showers, etc.